0x1eef/xchan.rb/README.md

 ## <a id='kernelsend-xchan'>`Kernel#send` and xchan.rb</a>

-The `Kernel#send` method is normally used for dynamic method dispatch in Ruby, where a method can be called by name using a String or Symbol.
+The `Kernel#send` method is often used for dynamic method dispatch in Ruby, where a method can be called by name using a String or Symbol.
 It has an alias, `Kernel#__send__`, that can be used in cases where an object has implemented its own `#send`.